Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Related Work

-\textbf{Text-Driven Video Generation.} There are some earlier works on visual speech synthesis (from text).
+\textbf{Text-Driven Video Generation.} Visual speech synthesis from text has been studied in the literature.
 Ezzat \cite{ezzat2000visual} introduced MikeTalk, a text-to-audiovisual speech synthesizer that converts input text into an audiovisual speech stream.
 Taylor~\cite{taylor2012dynamic} proposed a method for automatic redubbing of video that exploited the many-to-many mapping of phoneme sequences to lip movements modeled as dynamic visemes.
 Text-based Mouth Editing~\cite{fried2019text} is a method to overwrite an existing video with new text input.
 The method conducts a viseme search to find video segments with mouth movements matching the edited text.
 However, their synthesis approach requires a re-timed background video as input and their phoneme retrieval is agnostic to the mood in which the phoneme was spoken.